tyanyuy3125/snch-lbvh/README.md

 # SNCH-LBVH

-A simple and tiny implementation of the *Spatialized Normal Cone Hierarchy* (SNCH) based on a *Linear BVH* (LBVH) framework for Monte Carlo PDE research.
-A native alternative to the *[fcpw](https://github.com/rohan-sawhney/fcpw)* library on CUDA.
+A tiny and lightning-fast implementation of the *Spatialized Normal Cone Hierarchy* (SNCH) based on a *Linear BVH* (LBVH) framework for Monte Carlo PDE research.
+A native and faster alternative to the *[fcpw](https://github.com/rohan-sawhney/fcpw)* library on CUDA.

 This library supports three types of geometry queries: